Sprytile/SprytileDocs/docs/sketchfab.md

 # Exporting for Sketchfab

+Sketchfab is an online service that allows you to showcase your 3D work inside a browser.
+There is a collection of [models made with Sprytile](https://sketchfab.com/ZeroByte/collections/made-with-sprytile) that I curate on Sketchfab.

 These are settings I've found to be a good base for making your low poly pixel art texture models look good in [Sketchfab](https://sketchfab.com/).
 Think of this as a base, there are additional ways to make presenting your models more eye catching in Sketchfab!

 ## Power of Two Textures